We plan to open to limited rustic camping.

 About the Western Los Angeles County Council of Scouting America

-A Proud camp of Western Los Angeles County Council Boy Scouts of America
+A Proud Camp of Western Los Angeles County Council, Scouting America.

-Camp’s Emerald Bay, Josepho, and Whitsett are professionally operated by the Western Los Angeles County Council Boy Scouts of America serving over 18,000 visitors annually.
+Camps Emerald Bay, Josepho, and Whitsett are professionally operated by the Western Los Angeles County Council, Scouting America, serving more than 15,000 visitors annually.

 Gallery